Served Sentences

 Investigating:

-Initally was investigated by Investigative Department for the Zheleznodorozhniy District of the Investigative Committee of the City of Krasnoyarsk, later transferred to The Second Investigative Department of the First Directorate for Investigating Especially Important Cases of the Main Investigative Directorate of the Investigative Committee of Russia for the Krasnoyarsk Territory
+initially by the Investigative Department for the Zheleznodorozhniy District of the Investigative Committee of the City of Krasnoyarsk, later transferred to The Second Investigative Department of the First Directorate for Investigating Especially Important Cases of the Main Investigative Directorate of the Investigative Committee of Russia for the Krasnoyarsk Territory

 Articles of Criminal Code of Russian Federation: